-The Office for Recreation and Sport has developed STARCLUB ‘Sustainable Clubs’ to educate your club / association on more efficient utility management practices.
+The Office for Recreation, Sport and Racing has developed STARCLUB ‘Sustainable Clubs’ to educate your club / association on more efficient utility management practices.
 Sustainable Clubs is the sixth section of the STARCLUB Club Development Program and is classified as an ‘EXTRA’ section.
 Sustainable Clubs is entirely voluntary and does not form part of the STARCLUB assessment process.

 Sustainable Clubs directs users to helpful resources, templates, websites and tips to help reduce your club / associations utility usage.
 The tool is aimed at clubs / associations who:

 Register and log on to STARCLUB to see how Sustainable Clubs can help you.

 3. Code of Practice - Irrigated Public Open Space

 Hosted by SA Water the Code of Practice - Irrigated Public Open Space (IPOS) was developed in 2009 to provide a management framework for best practice turf and irrigation management for all irrigated public open space, including that managed by local government, the education sector and other open space managers including sporting clubs.